MarcelMeurer/WVD-Hydra/README.md

 In Hydra, configure "New Session Host Rollout":
 In "Advanced settings" select the Key Vault  in ADE Key Vault Copy the Key Identifier to ADE Encryption Key Url

+Hint: If you left the ADE Encryption Key Url empty, Hydra creates a new key for each session host.
+For this, the service principal needs additional key permissions: Update, create

 ![](media/ADE-01.png)